tuxtof/xi-iot-lab/lab/groups.rst

 Lab Groups
 **********

 For today's lab, the room has been divided into groups.
-Each group has access to a physical Intel NUC mini PC that will be used as the IoT Edge Device.
+Each group has access to a physical Intel NUC mini PC that will be used as the IoT Edge Device during part 2

+During part 1, the groups will have access to a virtual Edge Device **in pairs**.
+This is to avoid resource constraints on our local lab cluster.

 Credentials
 -----------